YoussBGD/FSMILES-GENERATOR/README.md

 -
 Navigate to the directory containing the script and run it using Python:

-  python FSMILES_representation.py "input sdf file or CID" "output.txt"
+  python FSMILES_representation.py "input sdf file or pubchem CID" "output_file.txt"